ahultgren/Reol.js/README.md

 you can also specify fields to be indexed.
 The advantage of indexes is that retrieving an object based on the value of an indexed field is a lot faster.

+In short, this module is ideal when you have a lot of objects which you want to find based on some keys, where the indexed values do not change and elements do not need to be removed.

 ### How fast?